Baby Don't Cry (Namie Amuro song): Commercial performance

-Commercial, "Baby Don't Cry" was successful in Japan.
+Commercially, "Baby Don't Cry" was successful in Japan.
 It debuted at number three on the Oricon Daily Singles Chart, and stayed there for four days.
-This resulted in a debut position of number three on the Oricon Singles Chart, two positions behind entries by Mr. Children and Masafumi Akikawa; it sold 52,168 units within its first week of sales.
-This became Amuro's first single in six years to sell over 50,000 units in its first week since "Say the Word".
-The following week, it fell to number four with 24,643 units sold within its second week of sales.
+This resulted in a debut position of number three on the weekly Oricon Singles Chart, two positions behind entries by Mr. Children and Masafumi Akikawa; it sold 52,168 units within its first week of sales.
+This became Amuro's first single in six years to sell over 50,000 units in its first week since "Say the Word."
+With this release, Amuro accomplished 13 consecutive years in the top 10 of the Oricon Singles Chart, a record that had stood since her solo debut single “Taiyou no Season” (1995), thus surpassing the record of 12 consecutive years held by Kyoko Koizumi and Shizuka Kudo.
+The following week, "Baby Don't Cry" fell to number four with 24,643 units sold within its second week of sales.
 It slipped again to number seven with 18,663 units sold in its third week of sales, and had its last top ten appearance the following week at number nine; it sold 13,088 units.
-It lasted 15 weeks in the Top 200 chart, and sold over 144,081 units by the end of 2007; it ranked at number 48 on Oricon's Annual Singles Chart.
-This became Amuro's highest selling single since "Say the Word" (with 184,000 units sold), and was her highest selling single until it was outsold by her 2011 single "Sit!
-Stay!
-Wait!
-Down!/Love Story" (with 162,000 units sold).
-"Baby Don't Cry" was certified gold by the Recording Industry Association of Japan (RIAJ) for shipments of 100,000 units.
+It lasted 15 weeks in the Top 200 chart, and sold 144,081 units by the end of 2007; it ranked at number 48 on Oricon's Annual Singles Chart.
+This became Amuro's highest selling single since "Say the Word" (with 184,000 units sold).
+The CD single for "Baby Don't Cry" was certified gold by the Recording Industry Association of Japan (RIAJ) for shipments of 100,000 units.

-The single was certified million in May 2007 by the RIAJ for ringtone sales of one million units in Japan.
-This is her first single to be certified million by RIAJ since her 1997 single "How to Be a Girl", and was her sixth overall.
-Although the song has not charted on any digital record charts in Japan, it was cerfifed double platinum by the RIAJ for cellphone sales of 500,000 units.
-It was certified gold in December 2012 by the RIAJ for digital sales of 100,000 units.
+The single was certified million in May 2007 by the RIAJ for ringtone sales of one million units in Japan, making this is her first single to be certified million by the RIAJ since her 1997 single "How to Be a Girl" a decade prior, and her sixth overall.
+By March 2017, it was certified triple platinum by the RIAJ for full-length downloads of 750,000 units.
+"Baby Don't Cry" was Amuro's best-selling song digitally, until it was surpassed in 2011 when "Love Story" was certified million for ringtone and full-length downloads of one million units each.
+On September 19, 2018, hot on the heels of her retirement, "Baby Don't Cry" peaked at number 24 on the Billboard Japan Hot 100.